swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 After an application is built with a Swift SDK, there are other development workflow steps to be improved.
 We could introduce new types of plugins invoked by `swift run` and `swift test` for purposes of remote running, debugging, and testing.
-For Linux run-time triples, these plugins could delegate to Docker for running produced executables.
+For Linux target triples, these plugins could delegate to Docker for running produced executables.

 ### `swift sdk select` Subcommand